studds/nx-aws/README.md

 }
 ```

+**NB: sam:deploy requires an S3 bucket to store deploy artefacts - you need to create a bucket and add the `s3Bucket` option to your project configuration - this must be the same as used for sam:package**

 This wraps the `aws cloudformation deploy` command.
 The one nice thing it does is pull
 any parameters defined in your `template.yaml` from environment variables, and pass them
 in as parameter overrides.
 For example, if you have in your `template.yaml`: